The64thGamer/cheeseepedia/content/wiki/Sun Valley, CA (8357 Laurel Canyon Blvd).md

 |}

 ## History ##
 Sun Valley opened in July 1980 (day unknown) as the 12th Pizza Time Theatre to open.
 In 1981/1982, the location would receive a minor remodel, switching out the 1970s exterior sign for the new 1981 logo, and replaced the Portrait Stage with the Balcony Stage.
 Not much is known about this location, although a few photos might have been found, but no videos.
 In 1989/1990, they removed the Balcony Stage for Chuck E.'s House Facade.
-This location apparently did not receive the 1988 remodel, although many other locations in California received it by this point.
+This location apparently did not receive the 1988 remodel, although many other locations in California received it by this point, but recieved the Chuck E Cheese's Pizza sign.
 In July 1992 (day unknown), for unknown reasons (one reason might be that it was behind on remodeling), the location moved to **_8375 Laurel Canyon Blvd**_, which was just a few stores down.
 As of July 2023, the location has been split up by multiple businesses.

 ## Animatronics ##
 TODO